hvalfangst/azure-static-react-website-triggering-functions/README.md

 The computed statistics are then stored in a new blob container, which is used to serve the results to the user.
 These two functions are defined in the python script [function_app.py](hvalfangst_function/function_app.py) - which is the main entrypoint of our Azure Function App instance.

+The SPA is protected with Oauth2.0 authorization code flow with PKCE and OIDC.
+The user is redirected to the Azure AD login page, where they must authenticate before being redirected back to the SPA.

 The associated Azure infrastructure is deployed with a script (more on that below).

 A branch-triggered pipeline has been set up to deploy our code to the respective Azure resources using a GitHub Actions Workflows [script](.github/workflows/deploy_to_azure.yml).